evilsocket/ergo/README.md

     ergo cmp example_a example_b --dataset /path/to/data.csv --to-json diffs.json

+Freeze the graph and convert the model to the [TensorFlow](https://www.tensorflow.org/) protobuf format:

+    ergo to-tf example

+Convert the Keras model to [frugally-deep](https://github.com/Dobiasd/frugally-deep) format:

+    ergo to-fdeep example

 Optimize a dataset (get unique rows and reuse 15% of the total samples, customize ratio with the `--reuse-ratio` argument, customize output with `--output`):

     ergo optimize-dataset /some/path/data.csv

-Convert the Keras model to [frugally-deep](https://github.com/Dobiasd/frugally-deep) format:

-    ergo to-fdeep example

 #### License